jsl5710/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Unleashing the power of AI and NLP, I am a Ph.D. student at Penn State, pursuing interdisciplinary research in data science and AI for cybersecurity.
-As part of the \[College of IST\] (**https://ist.psu.edu/\\*\\), I conduct research at the PIKE Research Lab under the guidance of Dr. \[Dongwon Lee\](**https://pike.psu.edu/dongwon/\\*\\).
+As part of the [***College of IST***] (https://ist.psu.edu/), I conduct research at the PIKE Research Lab under the guidance of Dr.[Dongwon Lee](https://pike.psu.edu/dongwon/).
 I focus on applying NLP and machine learning techniques to combat disinformation across languages, contexts, and distribution gaps.
-At Penn State, I serve as an \[NSF LinDiv\](**https://lindiv.la.psu.edu/\\*\\) Fellow, conducting transdisciplinary research to advance human-AI interaction globally.
+At Penn State, I serve as an [***NSF LinDiv***](https://lindiv.la.psu.edu/) Fellow, conducting transdisciplinary research to advance human-AI interaction globally.
 My mission is to mitigate evolving security threats and enhance access to human language technology  for all.
 Beyond research, I stay active through dance, fitness, martial arts, and community service.

  {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.